simonjulianl/tp/docs/DeveloperGuide.md

        extra parameters supplied.

     4. Test case: `clear t/patient`<br>
-       Expected: GoMedic shows an empty patient table and delete all appointments as all of the patients are deleted
+       Expected: GoMedic shows an empty patient table and delete all appointments as all the patients are deleted

     5. Other invalid `clear t/patient` commands to try: `clear t/patients` <br>
        Expected: Feedback box displays error message indicating an invalid command.